josealfredomunozmelendez/vauxoo/README.md

 ### Running ansible playbook

+** Before running ansible playbook you must ensure that you can ssh to localhost **

 cd to the **deployment_files/ansible_files** folder and run:

     ansible-playbook site.yml -i inventory --ask-sudo-pass

+if you cahve password for connecting to localhost add *--ask-pass* parameter

+    ansible-playbook site.yml -i inventory --ask-sudo-pass  --ask-pass

 This will run ansible in your localhost and ask for sudo password (to perform the installation of basic dependencies for running docker containers)